Green Park, Reading: Facilities

 Most of the facilities for Green Park are located in two areas, one in the north-west close to the railway station and residential village, and the other around Lime Square in the south-east of the business park.
 Whilst the two facilities are primarily aimed at residents and workers respectively, both are available to both groups and are about 20 minutes walk apart.

 The facilities immediately adjacent to the station include a residents club and a Tesco Express supermarket.
-Additionally there is school, Green Park Village Primary Academy, and a lake side café, Triple Two Coffee, both situated within 5 minutes walk around South Lake from the station.
+Additionally there is a school, Green Park Village Primary Academy, and a lake side café, Triple Two Coffee, both situated within 5 minutes walk around South Lake from the station.

 Lime Square offers a day nursery, Childbase, for pre-school children, as well as a play area for children up to 10 years, The Mad House Play & Party World.
 There is also a Nuffield Health Fitness & Wellbeing Centre, a waterside brasserie called Zest at Lime Square, an Asda Click & Collect, and a WH Smith store.
 A Costco stores lies to the east of Lime Square.